Buchan Ness Lighthouse

-'Buchan Ness lighthouse is a light in Boddam, Aberdeenshire.
+Buchan Ness lighthouse is a lighthouse in Boddam, Aberdeenshire.
 Scotland.

 The area around the headland of Buchan Ness was for many centuries the point from which trading and whaling voyages departed across open ocean, bound for Archangel, Greenland and Spitsbergen amongst other destinations.

 Over time, many vessels had been run aground in poor weather, and in 1819, petitions were sent to the Northern Lighthouse Board to erect a lighthouse in the vicinity.
 As Engineer to the board, Robert Stevenson decided upon the present location; the granite-built construction being completed in 1824 and the light established in 1827.